Compost Tea Research

 Effects and relationships of compost type,

-aeration and brewing time on compost tea properties, efficacy against Pythium ultimum, phytotoxicity, and potential as a nutrient amendment for seedling production.
+aeration and brewing time on compost tea properties, efficacy against Pythium ultimum, phytotoxicity, and potential as a nutrient amendment for seedling production (tomato and sweet potato).

 A Krona graph of vermicompost of Troy Hinke